protectione055/gfe_driver_gtx/README.md

 Download the source code from the [official repository](https://github.com/thu-pacman/LiveGraph).
 In the paper, we evaluated version `eea5a40ce6ee443f901e44323c1119f59113eaf3`.
 Then build the LiveGraph library.
-Then configure the driver by pointing the path to where the library has been built:
+After the library is built, configure the driver by pointing the path to where the library has been built:

 ```
 mkdir build && cd build